-The public was able to provide input on the new Park Plan through a well advertised online survey and through a questionnaire used by consultants when canvassing families and individuals within the park on three separate occasions.
-A public open house held xx, provided an opportunity to review and provide feedback on the draft Masterplan.
+The public was able to provide input on the new Park Plan through a well advertised online survey, through a questionnaire used by consultants when canvassing families and individuals within the park on three separate occasions, and at a public open house.
+As well, the Director of Development Services was available by phone and email throughout the entire planning process.